mawinkler/c1-playground/docs/getting-started/configuration-simplicity.md

 If you intent to use Artifact Scanning as a Service create a scanner api-key in Cloud One and set it as `scanner_api_key`.

-When willing to play with the built-in AWSONE environment (`terraform-awsone`) you need to set the relevant values for Workload Security and Vision One, of course.

 ```yaml
 ## Kubernetes cluster name
 ##